tek/vim-textobj-ruby/README.md

 ## Description

-This defines two ruby text objects – block and function.
+This defines three ruby text objects – block, class and function.
 A block is delimited by the regex in the variable `g:ruby_block_openers` and `end`.
-A function is a special case of block, starting with `def`.
+A function is a special case of block, starting with `def`, class works the same way.
 The inner variant doesn't include the delimiter lines.

 ## Usage

-By default, the omaps `ir` and `ar` are used for a block; `if` and `af` for a function.
+By default, the omaps `ir` and `ar` are used for a block; `if` and `af` for a function, `ic` and `ac` for a class.

 ## Customization